pymupdf/PyMuPDF/docs/page.rst

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.

+      :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this OCG (optional content group).
+Please be aware, that this property is stored with the generated PDF image definition.
+If you insert the same image anywhere else, but **with a different 'oc' value**, a full additional image copy will be stored.
       :arg bool keep_proportion: *(new in version v1.14.11)* maintain the aspect ratio of the image.

       For a description of *overlay* see :ref:`CommonParms`.